Predicting Auction Price of Vehicle License Plate with Deep Recurrent Neural Network: Modeling License Plate Price with a Deep Recurrent Neural Network

-$b_l$ is a bias vector learnt from training.
+The fully connected layers are implemented as $\vec{h}_{l} = f(B_l(\vec{b}_l + W_{l}\vec{h}_{l-1}))$, except for the last layer, which has linear activation: $\hat{y} = \vec{b}_l + W_{l}\vec{h}_{l-1}$. $b_l$ is a bias vector learnt from training.
 The outputs from all time steps in the final recurrent layer are added together before being fed into the first fully connected layer.
+To prevent overfitting, dropout is applied after every layer except the last \citep{DBLP:journals/corr/abs-1207-0580}.
+The final scalar output, $\hat{y}$, is the predicted price.